 No one likes this person, nobody ever wants their shit notes on their pad, ever.
 We left school years ago and the fact this person still exists is a slap in the face of the higher education system.

 How can you afford a Costa every morning?
 HOW?

 The guy who always gets stuck doing tech stuff because the tutor is shit with their computer

 John was never great with computers.
 He just uses a VPN so he can watch US Netflix.
+If you don’t know what is vpn, google it.
 He was also the first person to tell you about Popcorn-Time.
 That qualifies John to help Professor Neil turn the projector on.